Forest Way a 16 mile round trip along an old railway (Part of NCN Route 21)

 - Ham Bridge near Groombridge in a lay-by near the old bridge

 The first few hundred yards are along a path within a housing estate, but once Herontye road is crossed, you are into open country with glimpses of the old Herontye house to your right.
-The track has been surfaced and is very pleasant to ride on.
+The track is surfaced and suitable for most bikes.
 At the Start is an NCN milepost

 then out into open country.
 The route now runs parallel to the River Medway on the left and there are glimpses of Ashdown Forest on your right.

 About 3 miles after Forest Row, the railway goes under the B2026 at Hartfield and past a station which has been converted into a private house necessitating a short diversion off the track bed or to see it how it was with the track look here.